M.Ed. in Curriculum and Instruction

 Combining structured curriculum through coursework and advanced clinical experiences, the program integrates theory, research and practice into a cohesive plan of study for curriculum leaders.
 The major areas of focus include:

 - curriculum theory

 - instructional material design and evaluation, curriculum evaluation

 - applying curriculum and instruction strategies to specific school improvement needs

 Students may customize their degree by choosing the ESL/Bilingual Education concentration or personalize their learning program by blending credits earned elsewhere with approved coursework.

 ESL/Bilingual Education – meets the State of Illinois requirements to work in a Bilingual Education, ESL or Dual Instructional program.

-All applicants must meet NLU's general admission requirements as well as additional requirements specific to the Curriculum and Instruction program.
-Refer to the appropriate application checklist available online at www.nl.edu/applyonline.
+All applicants must meet NLU's general admission requirements as well as additional requirements specific to this program.
+Refer to the appropriate application checklist available online at nl.edu/applyonline.

-Get more information today about enrolling in NLU's graduate program in Curriculum and Instruction.
-Talk to your Enrollment Specialist or call 888.NLU.TODAY (888.658.8632).
+Get more information today about enrolling in one of NLU's degree programs.
+Connect with an Enrollment Specialist or call 888.NLU.TODAY (888-658-8632).